ouvtk/ctepa.au/_drafts/let-it-go.md

 title: "Let it go"
 ---

-Let go of the best solution in favour of just a good one, when you are not the one who builds it.
+Respect a good solution rather than the best one, when you are not the one who builds it.

 Work never ends, and there are only a limited number of things you can focus on at any given time.